SadDONUT1/Dietary-Management-System-for-Campus-Dining-using-Face-Recognition/README.md

 These thoughts came across to me when I faced up a disappointing news article talking about a student passing out from allergens.
 This is when I decided to take action about the circumstance and create a system that would prevent these incidents from happening.

+## Table of Content
+- Set up the environment
+- Step by Step on how to run the program

 ## Set up the environment
 1. [Python](https://www.python.org/downloads/)
 2. Install required python library modules